Tzahi12345/YoutubeDL-Material/README.md

 4. Run `docker-compose up` to start it up.
 If successful, it should say "HTTP(S): Started on port 8998" or something similar.
 5. Make sure you can connect to the specified URL + port, and if so, you are done!

+## API

+You can use the internal API on your server to run downloads on your instance without using the frontend.
+All of the available endpoints can be seen over [here](https://github.com/Tzahi12345/YoutubeDL-Material/blob/master/backend/app.js) -- search for '/api/' on the page to find all the endpoints.
+I will expand on the available endpoints in the future, but for now I'd like to highlight the two most useful ones:

+#### Downloading audio files
+`curl -XPOST -H "Content-type: application/json" -d '{"url": "<your youtube url>"}' 'http://localhost:17442/api/tomp3'` Remember to replace `<your video url>` with the actual URL.

+#### Downloading video files
+`curl -XPOST -H "Content-type: application/json" -d '{"url": "<your youtube url>"}' 'http://localhost:17442/api/tomp4'` Remember to replace `<your video url>` with the actual URL.

 ## Contributing

 Feel free to submit a pull request!
 I have no guidelines as of yet, so no need to worry about that.